PySimpleGUI/PySimpleGUI/readme_creator/1_HEADER_top_part.md

 ### Finding Out Where Your PySimpleGUI Is Coming From (from within your code)

-If you continue to have troubles with getting the right version of PySimpleGUI loaded, THE ***definitive*** way to determine where your program is getting PySimpleGUI from is to add a print to your program.
+If you continue to have trouble getting the right version of PySimpleGUI loaded, THE ***definitive*** way to determine where your program is getting PySimpleGUI from is to add a print to your program.
 It's that *simple*!
 You can also get the version you are running by also printing

 ```python
 import PySimpleGUI as sg